Quantum (dis)charge of black hole interiors: The scalar field and its current

 The observable driving backreaction onto the electromagnetic field is the current density given by

 It is local and non-linear in the field, so it requires renormalization in quantum field theory.
-To evaluate its expectation value in the state $\Psi$, we proceed analogously to recent treatments of the stress-energy-tensor: As in \cite{Hollands:2019}, the expectation value in the Unruh state $\VEV{j_V}_\rU$ is already found to give the leading contribution to \eqref{main}, because the $\Psi$-dependent contributions are sub-leading.
-This can be shown rigorously for $\beta > \frac{1}{2}$, analogously to \cite{Hollands:2019}, but is expected to hold also for $\beta < \frac{1}{2}$ in a large class of states (including all coherent states in the Unruh Fock space).
+To evaluate its expectation value in the state $\Psi$, we proceed analogously to recent treatments of the stress-energy tensor: as in \cite{Hollands:2019}, the expectation value in the Unruh state $\VEV{J_V}_\rU$ is already found to give the leading contribution to \eqref{main}, because the $\Psi$-dependent contributions are subleading.
+In \cite{supplement}, this is shown rigorously for $\beta > \frac{1}{2}$, analogously to \cite{Hollands:2019}, but is expected to hold also for $\beta < \frac{1}{2}$ in a large class of states.

-To evaluate $\VEV{j_v}_\rU$ we use a Hadamard point-split renormalization, similar to the one performed in \cite{Lanir:2017,Sela:2018,Zilberman:2019,Hollands:2019} for the stress tensor.
+To evaluate $\VEV{J_v}_\rU$ we use a Hadamard point-split renormalization, similar to the one performed in \cite{Lanir:2017,Sela:2018,Zilberman:2019,Hollands:2019} for the stress tensor.
 By a suitable point-split prescription, all singularities of the coinciding point limit vanish, so that Hadamard point-split renormalization amounts to the subtraction of a finite part, which actually vanishes on the horizons \cite{PRDpaper}.
-We then calculate the $v$-component of the current on $\mathcal{CH}^L$, which coincides with the value on $\mathcal{CH}^R$ because the state is stationary.
+We then calculate the $v$ component of the current on $\mathcal{CH}^L$, which coincides with the value on $\mathcal{CH}^R$ because the state is stationary, by taking the limit of \cite[eq.
+(39)]{PRDpaper} onto the horizon $\mCH^L$.